Matrix approach to synchronizing automata: Matrix of word with common column of .

-\begin{proof} The matrix $M_s$ of rank one has nonzero column of the state $\bf q$.
+\begin{proof} The matrix $M_s$ of rank one has column of units of the state $\bf q$.
 For every nonzero column $j$ of $M_u$ with elements $u_{i,j}=1$ and $s_{i,q}=1$ in the matrix $M_s$ let the cell $(j,q)$ have unit in the matrix $L_x$.
-So the unit in the column $q$ of matrix $M_s$ is a product of every unit from the column $j$ of $M_u$ and unit in the sell $j$ of column $q$ of $L_x$.
+So the unit in the column $q$ of matrix $M_s$ is a product of every unit from the column $j$ of $M_u$ and unit in the cell $j$ of column $q$ of $L_x$.